 What is the difference between download and upload speed?

-Download speed is the rate at which you pull data from the internet directly to your personal device, like when you are watching a streaming video or loading a complex webpage.
-Conversely, upload speed is the exact rate at which you send data from your device outward to the internet, such as when you post a photo to social media or broadcast your webcam feed.
-Most passive home activities rely heavily on download speed, but interactive activities like video calling require excellent upload speed as well.
+Download speed is the exact rate at which you pull data from the internet directly to your personal device, like when you are actively watching a streaming video or loading a complex webpage.
+Conversely, upload speed is the rate at which you send data from your device outward to the internet, such as when you post a video to social media or broadcast your webcam feed.
+Passive home activities heavily rely on download speed, but interactive activities like remote video calling require excellent upload speed.

 Why is my upload speed so much slower than my download speed?

-What is a good upload speed for gaming?
+What is a good upload speed for PS5 or Xbox gaming?

 What is a good internet speed for working from home?

-We generally recommend securing at least 50 to 100 Mbps of download speed and a minimum of 10+ Mbps of upload speed per person actively working from your home network.
-This healthy allocation ensures you can effortlessly handle high-quality video conferencing platforms, large corporate file transfers, and demanding cloud-based applications simultaneously without running into frustrating digital traffic jams.
+We generally recommend securing at least 50 to 100 Mbps of download speed and an absolute minimum of 10 Mbps of upload speed per person actively working from your home network.
+This wonderfully healthy allocation ensures you can effortlessly handle high-quality video conferencing platforms, large corporate file transfers, and demanding cloud-based applications simultaneously without running into frustrating digital traffic jams.

 Do I need symmetrical internet speeds for working from home?